-We talked to Renaud Teasdale, Co-founder, and CEO of MyCustomizer about creating outstanding product customization experiences and here is what he said about it.
+Renaud Teasdale, Co-founder, and CEO of MyCustomizer tells us about how to create outstanding product customization experiences.

 First of all, how are you and your family doing in these COVID-19 times?

 Renaud Teasdale: Pretty good!
 We are all healthy.
 The offices are closed here in Quebec, so we have to work from home.
 It was a challenge to adjust at first, especially with two young kids, but we got to a point where we are comfortable with this new reality.

 Tell us about you, your career, how you founded MyCustomizer.

 Renaud Teasdale: I’ve discovered product customization’s huge potential from the inside while working at Warrior / New Balance.
 I’ve seen the manufacturing capabilities in Southeast Asia but also here in North America.

 Yet, developing a product customizer from scratch can cost more than 100k and take several months.
 That’s why we have built MyCustomizer, to empower businesses of all sizes to create outstanding customization experiences.